-Horsethief Mesa is an area within the Taos Plateau TMA.
-It is located approximately 2 miles north of Arroyo Hondo, New Mexico, just west of NM Highway 522 and Carson National Forest.
-The rim of the Rio Grande gorge defines the western extent of the Horsethief area.
 Routes within the Taos Plateau TMA travel network were evaluated in 2017 and were inclusive of Horsethief Mesa routes.
-In response to public comment and the 2020 e-bike regulation, the BLM decided to review Horsethief Mesa routes with additional scrutiny.
 The route evaluation for Horsethief Mesa reconsidered past alternatives and modified them as described in this EA (Sections 2.1 through 2.6).
 The TAFO proposes to approve a TMP for Horsethief Mesa and designate a transportation network of motorized and non-motorized routes in the area.
 Five management alternatives were considered in the development of this analysis, including a No Action alternative and four action alternatives.

 The action alternatives were developed with careful consideration of administrative actions, goals and objectives from the Taos RMP (BLM 2012b), NEPA interdisciplinary team (ID Team) input, and public comment during the route evaluation process and scoping process.
 Relevant guidance and management goals for Horsethief Mesa were integrated into the action alternatives.
-While each action alternative would result in varying route networks and designations, they all follow the prescriptions outlined in the Taos RMP (BLM 2012b) and the proposed TMP.
+While each action alternative would result in varying route networks and designations, the alternatives follow the prescriptions outlined in the Taos RMP (BLM 2012b).
 The TMP is presented in its entirety in Appendix B of this EA and on the BLM's ePlanning website.